Politics of China: Communist Party

-The Central Discipline Inspection Commission, which is charged with rooting out corruption and malfeasance among party cadres.
+In relative liberalization periods, the influence of people and groups outside the formal party structure has increased, particularly in the economic realm.
+Nevertheless, in all governmental institutions in the PRC, the party committees at all levels maintain a powerful and pivotal role in the administration.
+According to scholar Rush Doshi, "[t]he Party sits above the state, runs parallel to the state, and is enmeshed in every level of the state."
+Central party control is tightest in central government offices and urban economic, industrial, and cultural settings; it is considerably looser over the government and party establishments in rural areas, where a significant percentage of mainland Chinese people live.
+The CCP's most important responsibility comes in the selection and promotion of personnel.
+They also see that party and state policy guidance is followed and that non-party members do not create autonomous organizations that could challenge party rule.
+Significant are the leading small groups which coordinate activities of different agencies.
+State-owned enterprises, private companies and foreign-owned businesses are also required to have internal CCP committees.

 Intra-party factions

 Chinese politics have long been defined by the competition between intra-party factions' ability to place key members and allies in positions of power within the CCP and Chinese government.

 Under general secretaries Jiang Zemin and Hu Jintao, the two main factions were thought to be the Tuanpai and the Shanghai Clique.
-The Tuanpai were thought to be cadres and officials that originated from the Communist Youth League of China, while the Shanghai Clique were thought to be officials that rose to prominence under Jiang Zemin when he was first mayor, and then Communist Party secretary, of Shanghai.
+The Tuanpai were thought to be cadres and officials that originated from the Communist Youth League of China, while the Shanghai Clique were thought to be officials that rose to prominence under Jiang Zemin when he was first mayor, and then CCP committee secretary, of Shanghai.

-Xi Jinping, who became general secretary in 2012, has significantly centralized power, removing the influence of the old factions and promoting his own allies, sometimes called the "Xi Jinping faction".
-Due to this, the old factions including the Tuanpai are considered to be extinct, especially since the 20th CCP National Congress, in which Xi's allies dominated the new Politburo and the Politburo Standing Committee.
+Xi Jinping, who became general secretary in 2012, has significantly centralized power, removing the influence of the old factions and promoting his allies, sometimes called the "Xi Jinping faction".
+Due to this, the old factions, including the Tuanpai, are considered extinct, especially since the 20th CCP National Congress, in which Xi's allies dominated the new Politburo and the Politburo Standing Committee.

-Government

-The primary organs of state power are the National People's Congress (NPC), the President, and the State Council.
-Members of the State Council include the Premier, a variable number of vice premiers (now four), five state councillors (protocol equal of vice premiers but with narrower portfolios), and 29 ministers and heads of State Council commissions.
-During the 1980s there was an attempt made to separate party and state functions, with the party deciding general policy and the state carrying it out.
-The attempt was abandoned in the 1990s with the result that the political leadership within the state are also the leaders of the party, thereby creating a single centralized locus of power.

-Under the Constitution of China, the NPC is the highest organ of state power in China.
-It meets annually for about 2 weeks to review and approve major new policy directions, laws, the budget, and major personnel changes.
-Most national legislation in China is adopted by the Standing Committee of the National People's Congress (NPCSC).
-Most initiatives are presented to the NPCSC for consideration by the State Council after previous endorsement by the Communist Party's Politburo Standing Committee.
-Although the NPC generally approves State Council policy and personnel recommendations, the NPC and its standing committee has increasingly asserted its role as the national legislature and has been able to force revisions in some laws.

-According to Daniel A. Bell, the political system in China represents a 'political meritocracy' that whilst had room for improvement, can help "remedy the key flaws of electoral democracy" and ensure only experienced and competent candidates can lead the country.